Happy Valley Forest

 White trilliums in Happy Valley Forest, Ontario (Photo by NCC)

-Thanks to donations of land and conservation agreements from local landowners and funding from supporters of the Oak Ridges Moraine, NCC is well on its way to helping realise this dream.
+Thanks to donations of land and conservation agreements from local landowners and funding from supporters of the Oak Ridges Moraine, NCC is well on its way to helping realize this dream.